Nacar11/MarketplaceFlutter/README.md

 ## About Marketplace Frontend Configuration

-Open project with a code editor

-Navigate inside project directory:
+Open project with a code editor, and navigate inside project directory:
 ```sh
 $ cd marketplacedb
 ```